Bon Scott: Australia

-His grave site has become a cultural landmark; more than 28 years after Scott's death, the National Trust of Australia declared his grave important enough to be included on the list of classified heritage places.
+Scott's grave site in Palmyra has become a cultural landmark.
+More than 28 years after his death, the National Trust of Australia declared his grave important enough to be included on the list of classified heritage places.
 It is reportedly the most visited grave in Australia.
 On 7 July 2006, to mark his 60th birthday, the Metropolitan Cemeteries Board completed refurbishments on the Bon Scott Grave Area.
 This consisted of a Bon Scott Arch and Memorial Entrance gate off Carrington Street in the north-west corner of Fremantle Cemetery.
 On 9 July 2006, sixty years to the day from Scott's birth, the bronze plaque was stolen from the site.

 A bronze statue of Scott was unveiled at Fremantle Fishing Boat Harbour in Western Australia on 24 February 2008.
 The statue portrays Scott atop a Marshall amplifier.

-ACDC Lane is a street in the central business district of Melbourne.
+ACDC Lane is a street in the Melbourne central business district.
 It was renamed on 1 October 2004 as a tribute to AC/DC.
 The trademark lightning bolt or slash ("/") used to separate the AC and the DC in the band's name contravened the naming policy of the Office of the Registrar of Geographic Names, so the punctuation was omitted on the street sign.
 Melbourne's Lord Mayor John So launched ACDC Lane with the words, "As the song says, there is a highway to hell, but this is a laneway to heaven.
 Let us rock".
-Bagpipers then played "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)".
+Bagpipers then played It's a Long Way to the Top (If You Wanna Rock 'n' Roll).
 Those were all songs from Bon Scott era.
 The lane contains a rock 'n' roll nightclub called the Cherry Bar.